 Beating Stuttering Thoughts – CBT, NLP, EFT & Narrative Therapy

-In my last couple of posts, I have spoken about the psychological side of stuttering, and how our speaking anxiety, is largely as a result of the perceived consequence of speaking with dysfluent speech.
-I spoke about some of the typical destructive and anxiety provoking consequences, that we can conjure up in our mind.
-This [...]
+In my last couple of posts, I have spoken about the psychological side of stuttering/stammering, and how our fear of speaking anxiety, is largely as a result of the perceived consequence of speaking with dysfluent speech.
+I spoke about some of the typical destructive and fear of speaking anxiety provoking consequences, that we can conjure up […]

 Read the full article →